rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

 You can find my first post in this series by following this link: [ATP Tennis Analysis, 2006 - 2015: An Introduction and Data Cleaning](https://ethanwicker.github.io/journal/atp-tennis-analysis-2006-2015-an-introduction-and-data-cleaning.html).

-Also, if you would like to see my entire R project, you can find it here.
-(INCLUDE LINKS)
+Also, if you would like to see my entire R project, [you can find it here](https://github.com/ethanwicker/atp-tennis-analysis).

 The rest of this post references the `atp` data frame.
 For clarity and completeness, this data frame has 25,693 observations across 42 different variables.
 The structure of the data frame is provided below using the `glimpse` function.
 See the first post in this series for more details on how I constructed `atp`.